ServiceStack/ServiceStack.Examples/src/Docs/markdown/markdown-razor.md

-See other [Markdown Features](markdown-features) in ServiceStack and how this Docs website makes use of them in [About Docs](about).
+See other [Markdown Features](markdown-features) in ServiceStack and how this website makes use of them in [About Docs](about).

 # Introducing the new Markdown Razor View Engine

 Markdown Razor is the first HTML and Text (i.e. Markdown) view engine built into ServiceStack.
-The pages are simply plain-text Markdown surrounded by MVC Razor-like syntax which provides its dynamic functionality.
+The pages are simply plain-text Markdown surrounded by MVC Razor-like syntax to provide its enhanced dynamic functionality.

 ## Extensible with custom base classes and Helpers
 Markdown Razor is extensible in much the same way as MVC Razor is with the ability to define and use your own **custom base class**, **Helpers** and **HtmlHelper** extension methods.
-This allows you to call directly call util methods on your base class or helpers directly from your templates.
+This allows you to call util methods on your base class or helpers directly from your templates.

 You can define a base class for all your markdown pages by implementing **MarkdownViewBase** and register it in your AppHost with: